 Telecell Pvt.
-Ltd, the official distributor of Oppo smartphones in Nepal, launched their latest mid-tier smartphone, the Oppo A83 just a few days ago.
+Ltd, the official distributor of OPPO smartphones in Nepal, launched its latest mid-tier smartphone, the OPPO A83 just a few days ago.
 The phone packed some great specs, a lustrous design, an AI-powered selfie camera, and a brand new Facial recognition biometric option.
 And now, we have the phone here at our office!
 We have had it for about two days and we will share our experience of using it with you guys.
-So it the A83 worth the buy?
+So is the A83 worth the buy?
 Should you pay Rs 24,990 for the phone?
 Well, let’s take a deeper look at the device and find the answers for ourselves.

-The phone also has a f/2.2 13MP rear camera accompanied by an LED flash.
+The phone also has an f/2.2 13MP rear camera accompanied by an LED flash.
 I will refrain from talking about the rear camera as I didn’t have much time testing it out.
-A full portion will be the dedicated towards the camera in our full review.
+A full portion will be dedicated to the camera in our full review.
 So stay tuned for that!

-So for those and more on the Oppo A83, like our Facebook page and subscribe to our Youtube channel.
-If you have any questions or confusions, please feel free to ask them in the comments down below.
+So for those and more on the OPPO A83, like our Facebook page and subscribe to our Youtube channel.
+If you have any questions or confusion, please feel free to ask them in the comments down below.
 We will answer them as soon as possible.